-Three years later, she says she is still excited when she sets out for work each day.
+Five years later, she says she is still excited when she sets out for work each day.
 “It’s a dream job and I love working with such a talented team.”

 “We have a fantastic mix of clients with an exciting range of communications challenges.
 Everyday, we are thinking of the best ways for people to reach their clients, be heard through the media, communicate better with those that matter to them…”